 Once a client is matched with their future service dog, they are asked to come onto Brigadoon's campus for a 2-week long intensive Team Training course.
 We ask that our clients provide their own transportation and housing during the Team Training course.
 This course works to familiarize clients with their new service dog and its unique abilities.
 Many times, a service dog will be the first dog that a client has ever owned.
 Our course is designed to be inclusive of the needs of our various clients.

 During the course, Brigadoon will provide lunch, as well as many useful printed materials and pamphlets.
-Because of this, we ask that our veterans provide $1,000 once they come in for team training, in order to offset these costs.
-For our clients who have fundraised their $10,000, there is no fee, as the money from fundraising is used toward the lunches and the team training manual.
+For our clients who have fundraised their $10,000, there is no fee for your Team Training, as the money you've raised to pay for your service dog is used toward the lunches and the team training manual.